AdamDugan/tableone_AddOns/README.md

   * Requires the input of a data.frame containg the names of the variables included in the model along with the corresponding labels you want to display for those variables.
   * For categorical/factor variables with more than 2 levels, it will, by default, list all levels including the reference level.
 For 2-level categorical variables, it will only list the non-reference level so adjust the variable labels accordingly.
   * Currently does not work with model objects from the lme4 or survival packages.

+* summarize_lme4 and summarize_multinom-models.R
+  * Two functions I created while working with other types of models.
+  * They should be similar in style to the `summarize_regression_models()` function, but have not been integrated with it yet.

 * RMarkdown_WordTemplate_WideMargins.docx
   * A Microsoft Word document that was setup so that "#####" in the RMarkdown file creates a page break when markdowned to Word.